fbpx

 Mesothelioma and the Army

-The U.S. Army, like many other branches of the military, has a long history of using asbestos in various applications.
-Asbestos was prized for its heat-resistant and fire-retardant properties, making it a common choice for construction, insulation, and vehicle components.
-However, the extensive use of asbestos in the military has left a lasting legacy, as many veterans are now facing the devastating consequences of their Army asbestos exposure.
+The U.S. Army, like all branches of the military, has a history of using asbestos in various applications.
+Asbestos was prized for its heat and fire-resistant properties, making it a common material for the construction of Army buildings and insulation of vehicle components.
+However, the extensive use of asbestos in the military has left a lasting impact, as many veterans are still being diagnosed with mesothelioma, decades later, due to their Army asbestos exposure.

 Retired LCDR Carl Jewett